HUADA999/Ridge/Readme.md

 ## Setup
 These are the general setup instructions for Ridge.

-- Check the [Ridge.el Readme](https://github.com/debanjum/ridge/master/src/interface/emacs#Setup) to setup Ridge with Emacs
+- Check the [Ridge.el Readme](https://github.com/debanjum/ridge/tree/master/src/interface/emacs#Setup) to setup Ridge with Emacs
-- Check the [Ridge Obsidian Readme](https://github.com/debanjum/ridge/tree/master/src/interface/obsidian#Setup) to setup Ridge with the Obsidian Plugin<br />
+- Check the [Ridge Obsidian Readme](https://github.com/debanjum/ridge/tree/master/src/interface/obsidian#Setup) to setup Ridge with Obsidian<br />
   Its simpler as it can skip the configure step below.

 ### 1. Install